davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ## Conclusion

 In this short tutorial, you've installed the Datadog Agent on your LAMP host, installed Datadog integrations for the LAMP stack, and created a custom dashboard to view application metrics.

+(TODO: "Call-to-action with signup link for Datadog trial")